ms/buildtogether.tech/src/tooling.md

 <span i="Alloy; modeling tools!Alloy">[Alloy][alloy]</span>
 [% b Jackson2016 %] and <span i="TLA+; modeling
 tools!TLA+">[TLA+][tla-plus]</span> [% b Wayne2018 %].
 Instead of
-analyzing source code, you use these tools to build and analyze a <span g="model">model</span> of what the code is supposed to do so that you can look for flaws in your algorithms.
+analyzing source code, you use these tools to build and analyze a [% g model %]model[% /g %] of what the code is supposed to do so that you can look for flaws in your algorithms.

 Alloy focuses on describing complex relationships, such as the integrity of data